Coronavirus (COVID-19) and Drift Limits

 We’ve implemented a signed, one way system on site for everyone to adhere to.

-New signs around the site indicate which direction to travel, with barriers in place to assist with queuing safely to enter the visitor centre.
+New signs around the site indicate which direction to travel, with stickers on the floor in place to assist with queuing safely to enter the visitor centre.

 All staff and all visitors must follow the one way system.

 The one way system flows through the main building from reception to the back door of the building.
 The rest of the site is free-flowing and some areas may have dual direction traffic.
 Please be careful and navigate these safely.
 We have expanded areas with paths all around the main building.